Alligator Breaks Into Florida Home & Raids Wine Cabinet

 “I’m sorry, it is in your kitchen?”
 The operator asked.

-“Yes, okay it’s huge,” Wicshhusen replied.
+“Yes, okay it’s huge,” Wischhusen replied.

 “It’s in your kitchen?”
 The operator asked again.